 New dividend payer

-Delta Air Lines (DAL) is one of the few airlines that pay dividends, as most airlines find it difficult to even stay profitable during cyclical downturns.
-Fuel prices constitute a major portion of airlines’ costs, and only the recent fall in crude oil prices allowed airlines to become profitable again.
+Delta Air Lines started paying dividends only in 2013, and it’s one of the few airlines that pay dividends.
+Most airlines find it difficult to even stay profitable during cyclical downturns.
+Fuel prices are a major cost for airlines, and the recent fall in crude oil prices helped airlines return to profitability.

 Cash dividend coverage ratio

-The cash dividend ratio measures a company’s ability to pay dividends.
-A ratio of less than 1 indicates dividend payouts higher than the company’s cash flows, which may be difficult to sustain in the future.
+DAL’s cash dividend ratio stands at a strong 8x at the end of 4Q16, indicating its ability to sustain dividend payouts.
+The ratio is calculated as income before extraordinary items less minority and preferred dividend divided by dividends paid.
+It measures the ability of the company to pay dividends.
+A ratio of less than 1 indicates dividend payouts higher than the company’s cash flows which may be difficult to sustain in future.

 Can dividend payouts increase?